aaronik/ai-functions/README.md

 * `cat /var/log/auth.log | ai are there any suspicious login attempts here?`
 * `ai generate a medium size image of a dog meditating on saturn`
 * `ai generate a high quality image, in a realistic style, of a computer coming to life`
+* `ai say hello there, human, in a warm, female voice`

 #### others
 * `ai-vision`